aiidateam/aiida-website/docs/news/posts/2025-03-14-aiidalab-qeapp.md

 ### Step 1: Access the App

-In this post, we focus on a local installation using the `aiidalab-launch` tool.
+In this post, we focus on a local installation using the aiidalab-launch tool, which is a lightweight command-line utility that orchestrates AiiDAlab instances using Docker.
-A convenient Docker image containing the app, a pre-configured AiiDA environment, QE executables, and commonly used pseudopotentials is also available.

 #### 1. Install AiiDAlab Launch